Shoelace Tips for Sports

 - A more permanent solution for long loops is to shorten the shoelaces to the correct length, then finish them off by replacing the aglets (the plastic tips).

-- The specialised Hiking / Biking Lacing distributes pressure evenly and keeps the loops and shoelace ends further out of harm's way.
+- The specialized Hiking / Biking Lacing distributes pressure evenly and keeps the loops and shoelace ends further out of harm's way.

 - An alternative solution is duct tape (duck tape), which also streamlines the lacing and reduces drag (marginally!)